QualitaX/haura/README.md

 # haura

+# Copyright

-Copyright ©2024 Consianimis Consulting Ltd Trading as QUalitaX
+Copyright ©2024 Consianimis Consulting Ltd Trading as QualitaX

 All rights reserved.
 This software and associated documentation files (the "Software") are proprietary and confidential.